manzt/zarrita.js/docs/packages/zarrita.md

 }
 ```

-Assert data types like this repeatedly can be cumbersome and repetative.
+Assert data types like this repeatedly can be cumbersome and repetitive.

 Instead, wouldn't it be convenient if you could verify the data type once, and
 then TypeScript would automatically understand the expected data type for all